error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/commands.md

 ---

 This demonstrates that our model outperforms GR alone and achieves results equivalent to the combined GR/SR approach — while being significantly less complex.
-This indicates that the segmented spacetime formulation provides the same or better physical accuracy with a simpler framework, reducing unnecessary computational and theoretical overhead.
+This indicates that the Segmented Spacetime formulation provides the same or better physical accuracy with a simpler framework, reducing unnecessary computational and theoretical overhead.

 ---